- 2nd January 2020

 To do just that, the authors worked with two medical students, Elisha Clarke and Sanjana Sanghavi.
 The team first conducted a literature search on existing information leaflets for paediatric patients and how they were evaluated.
 They developed the leaflet with input from the ACTIVE paediatric group (a paediatric patient and public involvement group), and developed and validated a questionnaire with child volunteers.
 Once the leaflets were rolled out, they asked children and families to report on their experience of the leaflet through a questionnaire.

-Early results from the questionnaires were positive.
+Results from the questionnaires were positive.
 Children said the leaflets “made them more calm” and “made them realise there is nothing to worry about”.
 No negative consequences were reported.
-Some small changes were suggested, which will be incorporated in the next version, which Usborne has agreed to work on and make available more widely.
+Some small changes were suggested and incorporated in a new version, which Usborne has made publicly available.
 Given these results, Zoë hopes that other hospitals will take the leaflets on, so that they can help children across the UK feel more comfortable coming to hospital.

 “I hope children love it,” she says.
 “I hope they take it home with them from hospital, and it helps them remember the hospital as a friendly place.”